-We recommend burr grinders to blade grinders.
+We recommend burr grinders over blade grinders.
 Burr grinders offer a more even grind while blade grinders can unevenly chop the beans resulting in an uneven extraction.
 The correct grind is specific to your brewing method.
 Use the table below to find your grind:

 Espresso – Fine

-Drip – Medium
+Drip – Medium (All-Purpose)

 Chemex – Medium/Course